The next Buckeye RoadShow Zoom/onsite Jam is August 22.

 ATTEND CLASSES THROUGH ZOOM

-The Buckeye Dulcimer Festival will be Zooming five classes during the Thursday and Friday (10 hours) extended session.
+The Buckeye Dulcimer Festival will be Zooming several classes during the Thursday and Friday (10 hours) extended session.

 Classes that will be Zoomed:

-All five classes will be recorded and available to participants after the festival.
+All zoom classes will be recorded and available to participants after the festival as part of your Zoom registration.

 This website uses cookies.